 The easternmost part of the stronghold was the lower ward.
 Already around 1189, it received a huge gatehouse consisting of two towers flanking the passage between them.
 It was one of the earliest gates of this kind in Wales and England, the most modern defense system at the time of its creation.
 The gate passage was protected by two portcullises (whiche counterweights fell into cylindrical, carefully worked shafts), iron-studded doors, loop holes in the ceiling (the so-called murder holes), hoarding crowning the top of the gatehouse and later rectangular foregate.
 In addition, the lower ward was defended by a corner, eastern tower of a form unknown today.
 In the 13th century Roger Bigod added four-sided chambers on the inside of the gate towers, which prolonged the gate passage.
 In the ground floor, the left room served as a prison, while the right one served as a guards room.
 On the first floor, the chamber was equipped with a fireplace, so it served as a residential area, probably for the constable who managed the castle during the lord’s absence.

 In the years 1270-1300 at the lower ward Roger Bigod erected new buildings adjacent to the riverside northern curtain of the wall.
 They consisted of two wings placed at an angle, connected by a central passage for the service, which used the depression of the area.
-The building of the great hall at the western end performed ceremonial and representative functions, guests were received here, meals were served and feasts were organized.
+The building of the great hall at the western end performed ceremonial and representative functions: guests were hosted here, meals were served and feasts were organized.
+The hall was 17 x 8.7 meters.
 Its floor was lined with decorated tiles and illuminated by large windows with rich tracery – two from the courtyard and one from the river side.
 At the west end of the room, there was a large table on the platform, and to the left of the podium a square room located in the turret projecting towards the river.
 Its upper floor could have the function of an oratory or a chapel.
 In the eastern wall of the great hall, three ogival portals were pierced: the left leading to the pantry, the middle leading to the stairs and the passage to the kitchen, and the right to the larger utility room.
 The main entrance to the great hall led from the south through a sophisticated vestibule extended towards the courtyard.
 Interestingly, this vestibule was preceded by a 1.3-meter deep pit, above which a drawbridge or other mechanism securing and isolating the building from the rest of the castle was placed.
 Inside, the vestibule was crowned with a rib vault and decorated with two shields painted on the wall above the entrance portal around 1292.
 Above the three portals in the eastern wall of the great hall was placed another portal, which through a timber staircase led to the private chamber of the earl on the first floor.
 It occupied the central part of the building complex, being a combination of a bedroom, private living room and auditorium to receive the most important guests.
 The heating was provided by a sophisticated fireplace.
 In addition to the portal to the great hall, it was also connected to the ground floor through a spiral staircase near the vestibule.
 Below the great hall was a wine room with three bays of the rib vault.
 Barrels of wine were stored here against the walls, pulled out by ropes and winches straight from the boats at the base of the cliffs.

 The aforementioned central passage for the service had a height of two floors and a solid gate with bar closed it from the courtyard side.
 In the eastern wall three openings were pierced for serving dishes and meals from the kitchen, which were then moved to the great hall.
 Next to them, a small room accessible by stairs contained a series of latrines with outlets directed to the river.
 Opposite the stairs led to the basement and to the external terrace located on the riverside embankment, flanked by two buttresses of the upper private chambers.
 Originally, this terrace could have been fenced, and judging by the architectural details, it was not intended for servants, but for castle owners, giving a magnificent view of the Wye Valley.